 Blue Lagoon National Park was established in 1976.
-The park is located 120kms west of Lusaka on the Kafue Flats in the central province of Zambia.
+The park is located 120 kilometres west of Lusaka on the Kafue Flats in the central province of Zambia.

 The park was initially owned by a retired British Army colonel who later sold it to the National Parks Department.

-Although the park is small in Size (500 square kilometers), it is home to a large population of the Kafue Lechwe, waterbirds, sitatunga, buffalo and zebra.
+Although the park is small in Size (500 square kilometres), it is home to a large population of the Kafue Lechwe, waterbirds, sitatunga, buffalo and zebra.

-The Blue Lagoon National Park together with the whole Kafue Flats ecosystem are of particular importance for birdlife and was declared a Ramsar site in 1991 by the Convention on Wetlands of International importance.
+The National Park together with the whole Kafue Flats ecosystem are of particular importance for birdlife and was declared a Ramsar site in 1991 by the Convention on Wetlands of International importance.

 The other side of the Kafue Flats is the Lochinvar National Park.
 These two national parks are Zambia’s best known bird sanctuaries.